coveo/cli/packages/ui/atomic/health-check/writing_a_custom_component.md

 <my-custom-component hello="world"></my-custom-component>
 ```

-Visit [TODO:]() for more info on how to publish and share your component with others.
+Visit [TODO:CDX-1403]() for more info on how to publish and share your component with others.

 ## Using a published Coveo custom Atomic component